 5. Keep your contact information brief

-It’s best to avoid multiple phone numbers.
+The best company email signatures avoid multiple phone numbers at all costs.
 Use only one business phone number if possible.
 If you want to be reached only at your work desk, then add your landline number.
-Add your fax number only if absolutely necessary.
+Add your online fax number only if absolutely necessary.

 6. Tick mark all your legal mandatories